-The audits referred to in our report dated December 13, 2002, relating to the combined financial statements of TMP Worldwide Search, Inc. and Subsidiaries, which is contained in Item 15 of this Form 10, included the audits of the combined financial statement schedule listed in the accompanying index.
+The audits referred to in our report dated December 13, 2002, relating to the combined financial statements of TMP Worldwide Search, Inc. and Subsidiaries, which is contained in this Information Statement, included the audits of the combined financial statement schedule listed in the accompanying index.
 This combined financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion on the combined financial statement schedule based upon our audits.